This four-week Advent devotional by Lisa Robertson helps you and your family celebrate the season.

 “Prepare the way of the Lord” serves as a main theme of this season.
 As we get ready for Christmas, we should not neglect to prepare our lives for Jesus, who came as “the light of the world.”
 His light penetrated a dark world, which allowed all to see their Messiah, and the hope of their future.

-Today we need to be prepared for the coming of Christ.
+Today we need to prepare for the coming of Christ.
 Learning more about what the Bible reveals about Christ’s return will enable us to understand the possible significance of world events.

 Be ready and watchful, for the light of the world has come and will surely come again.